ahuacate/pve-medialab/README.md

 The above code adds a ID map range from 65604 > 65704 on the container to the same range on the host.
 Next ID maps gid100 (default linux users group) and uid1605 (username media) on the container to the same range on the host.

+Again, this is done during the course of creating your new media LXC's.

 ### 1.03 Create a newuser `media` in a LXC
 We need to create a `media` user in all media LXC's which require shared data (NFS NAS shares).
 After logging into the LXC container type the following: